TPMS Service Tips for Auto Service Professionals

 Understanding TPMS batteries

-A Tire Pressure Monitoring System (TPMS) sensor is engineered to survive and perform under very harsh road conditions.
-A TPMS sensor’s typical operational life span is five to 10 years — depending on the type of sensor, how the vehicle is used and a variety of other conditions.
+A Tire Pressure Monitoring System (TPMS) sensor is engineered to survive and perform under harsh road conditions.
+Its typical operational lifespan is 5 to 10 years, depending on the sensor type, vehicle use, and other conditions.

 TPMS sensor batteries are sealed in the sensor housing and cannot be serviced.
 When the battery is depleted, the sensor can no longer provide protection to the driver and passengers and must be replaced.

-Temperature extremes - Exposure to very hot and cold temperatures can affect sensor operation and damage the battery.
+Temperature extremes - Exposure to very hot or very cold temperatures can affect sensor operation and damage the battery.

-Battery type - CR type batteries have a lower self-discharge and poor performance at low temperatures, but they are more able to withstand extremely high temperatures.
+Battery type - CR-type batteries have lower self-discharge and poor performance at low temperatures, but they are better able to withstand extremely high temperatures.

-TPMS sensor efficiency - The Application-Specific Integrated Circuit (ASIC) in older-generation sensors consumed a lot more energy than current models.
+TPMS sensor efficiency - The Application-Specific Integrated Circuit (ASIC) in older-generation sensors consumed significantly more energy than in current models.

-Battery capacity - Capacities typically range from 350mA up to 560mA across the industry.
+Battery capacity - Capacities typically range from 350 mA to 560 mA across the industry.

 Sensor battery diagnosis

-It’s not always easy to assess the actual condition of a sensor battery, unless it has already gone bad!
+It’s not always easy to assess the actual condition of a sensor's battery unless it has already failed!
 When that happens, the sensor stops transmitting and sets off the vehicle’s malfunction indicator lamp (MIL).
 A weakened battery can result in sporadic TPMS operation.
 Some TPMS scan tools have a battery status check, which can help identify a battery with reduced voltage.

 Low-temperature troubleshooting